 So how do I start my career with SAS?

-SAS Australia offers 3 entry level programs which will enable you to join SAS and pursue a career in either Consulting, Pre Sales, Sales or Technical Support.
-They are the SAS Graduate Program, the SAS Pre Sales Academy and the SAS Sales Academy.
+SAS’s Australian arm offers three entry-level programs which will enable you to join SAS and pursue a career in either Consulting, Customer Advisory (Pre-Sales) or Sales.
+They are the SAS Technical Enablement (Consulting) Academy, the SAS Customer Advisory Academy and the SAS Sales Academy.
+Info available above.

 What does a successful candidate look like?

-The SAS graduate and academy positions are exciting opportunities for both students and SAS.
-For the student, the program provides extensive training and an opportunity to gain real world experience.
-For SAS, the program introduces new talent into the business.
+The SAS academy positions are exciting opportunities for both students and SAS.
+For the student, the programs provide extensive training and an opportunity to gain real world experience.
+For SAS, the programs introduce new talent into the business.
 These are fun and educational experiences to help build strong foundations for your future career.

 So what describes a successful candidate?
 SAS is looking for smart and inquisitive individuals who push the boundaries of what you can achieve with technology and help transform the world of our customers, through the innovative use of analytics.
 You need to be: